 Alex Giosa's setup for You're A Good Man, Charlie Brown at the Cirillo Summer Theatre, in Windsor, Connecticut.

-Read Alex's write-up about the show, below the photos.
+Alex's write-up and gear list below photos.

 Above: Read below to find out what Alex is doing.

 "After a year and a half of little to no work at all, it’s great to be back in the orchestra pit doing what I love!!
 To me, it’s also great that my first show back is at the Cirillo Summer Theater, a youth theater in the Connecticut town where I grew up.
 I tried my hand at acting there when I was in high school before joining the orchestra pit on a last minute basis to cover for a drummer who couldn’t make a few shows.
 After that first experience, I was hooked.
 Taking over the drum chair in the years that followed helped me to absorb a lot knowledge in the art of musical theater orchestra pit playing; knowledge that helped me to work my way up to subbing for Andres Forero on the Broadway show Hamilton starting back in 2019.